lggruspe/slipbox/docs-src/index.md

 # 3 How to write notes?

-slipbox supports many formats: markdown, RST, LaTeX, dokuwiki, Org-mode, txt2tags, Textile and MediaWiki.
+Slipbox supports many formats: markdown, RST, LaTeX, dokuwiki, Org-mode, txt2tags, Textile and MediaWiki.

-In these formats, a "note" is just a section that begins with a level 1 header contains a unique ID (number) and a non-empty title.
+A "note" is just a section that begins with a level 1 header.

-Your notes don't have to be in separate files.
+The header must contain an ID (number) and a title.
 You can put any number of notes in one file.

-Run `slipbox new` to get the next available note ID.

 ---